🕑 Reading time: 1 minute

 If the water overflows it should enter into the surge tank through this orifice.
 Because of small diameter frictional losses will developed and excess pressure in main pipe line is destroyed.
 This will creates quickly a retarding or accelerating head in the conduit.
 To reduce the water hammer effect, diameter of orifice should be well designed for full rejection of load by the turbine.

 In case of differential surge tank, an internal riser is fixed in the tank.
 This riser have very small diameter through which water enters into the riser when it overflows.
 The riser also contains annular ports at its lower end.

 These ports help the flow into or out of the tank.
-So, the excess pressure is destroyed by internal riser of surge tank and storage of water is done by outer tank.
-So, it is called as differential surge tank.
+So, the excess pressure is destroyed by the internal riser of the surge tank and storage of water is done by the outer tank.
+So, it is called a differential surge tank.